 We have covered the Readability add-on as recently as a couple of months back when we saw how.
 But it’s worth mentioning again as this excellent add-on is worthy of leading the rest of the pack.
 I won’t talk about it much; the screenshot shows the Firefox add-on in action as it converts one of our regular pages into a more reader-friendly one.
 What I would recommend is that you should get familiar with the keyboard shortcut (CTRL+ALT+R) to toggle Readability and the Auto scroll function (CTRL + SHIFT + A).

 iReader is an experimental add-on that also creates a clutter-free scrollable reading page overlaid on the original one.
 There is also a version for iReader – Instant Clutter-free Reading on Chrome & Firefox..
 The Firefox add-on recognizes an article and displays its icon in the address bar after the page loads.
 An iReader page opens up with all clutter removed.
 The add-on supports multi-page articles and you can set the background opacity in the options panel.
 You can use the iReader panel to disable images, change zoom, and share the page.
 We have covered this add-on previously in

 Readable is an add-on developed by the same guy who gave us Readability: Baris Derin.
 It tackles the problem by giving you options to change the layout of a webpage by altering the fonts and colors.
 On some sites the implementation is not that great, but customizing things like font size and page color gets this add-on a positive point.
-We have reviewed this in more detail before.

 This experimental add-on installs itself just next to the address bar.
 The add-on looks, feels, and is ‘heavily based’ on the old Open Source Readability bookmarklet.
 This add-on too is Open Source.